 - References would be useful so it is possible to locate some of the cited studies.
 Only one of the four references at the end of the document is a bike box study.
 Other studies, some of which are online and available to the public; are mentioned in the Background section but not cited.

 - Also note that this section makes no claim of increased safety based on any of the studies mentioned.
-There are claims of increased perceived safety and of increased mode share.
+There are claims of increased perception of safety and of increased mode share.

 Bike Box Detail